LearnPress/learnpress/readme.txt

 Education should be free and we want you to bring it to as many people as you can.
 Therefore, we create LearnPress as a tool for you to create course and share it.
 We'll continue developing it as long as we can and make it better and better.

 **LearnPress is actively developed**
-We are developing and improving LearnPress day by day and bringing new features to you cos we want LearnPress to become the best WordPress plugin in LMS.
+We are developing and improving LearnPress day by day and bringing new features to you cos we want LearnPress to become the **best WordPress LMS plugin**.

 **Free add-ons for LearnPress WordPress LMS Plugin:**